mathewajk/LingTube/README.md

 **Disclaimer / Important Note: Scripts have been developed and thoroughly tested only on MacOS.
 In addition, while scraping will work for captions in any language, processing of captions and audio have only been developed for and tested on English speech at the moment.
 English captions are currently processed to be compatible with the Montreal Forced Aligner.**

 ## Changelog
+* 05/17/22: Overhaul of YouSpeak scripts to include sound event detection function for audio processing and chunking
 * 10/05/21: All "base" functions moved to Base module
 * 08/12/21: Scripts reorganized and renamed (with order); structure and documentation update underway
 * 04/06/21: Currently under active development